qqsas/Trackapp/README.md

 - .NET 8+ (or use the self-contained executable below)

 ## Installation
--Clone Repository
--Go to file location in terminal and do either of the bash code
+-Clone Repository then Go to file location in terminal and do either of the bash code

 1. Standard
 ```bash